IBDecodable/IBLinter/README.md

 ## Configuration

-You can configure IBLinter by adding a `.iblinter` file from project root directory.
+You can configure IBLinter by adding a `.iblinter.yml` file from project root directory.

 |key|description|